-The objectives of our audit are to express an opinion on the fair presentation of the Fund's Fiscal Year 2002 financial statements, obtain an understanding of the Fund's internal control, and test compliance with laws and regulations that could have a direct and material effect on the financial statements.
+The objectives of our audit are to express an opinion on the fair presentation of the Fund's Fiscal Year 2003 and 2002 financial statements, obtain an understanding of the Fund's internal control, and test compliance with laws and regulations that could have a material effect on the financial statements.

-We have audited the balance sheet of the Fund as of September 30, 2002, and the statements of net cost, changes in net position, budgetary resources, and financing for the year then ended.
+We have audited the balance sheet of the Fund as of September 30, 2003 and 2002, and the statements of net cost, changes in net position, budgetary resources, and financing for the years then ended.